 - 2 hours 30 mins return

 - 8km return

-- Track is challenging.
-Suitable for advanced riders
+- Track is challenging & suitable for advanced rider

-The walkway can be navigated in either direction, starting at either Fletcher Bay or Stony Bay.
-The walk will take you about 7 hours return, or you may choose to use one of the local transport providers or guides who can arrange for your pick up at the other end.
+The walkway can be navigated in either direction, starting at either Fletcher Bay or Stony Bay with your local transport providers or guides

 From Fletcher Bay to Stony Bay

 The walkway sets off across farmland, over a fence and then an upper track branches off to the right, taking mountain bikers higher along the ridges, following the same route.
 The path soon takes you through pristine native bush as you climb around several headlands to peer cautiously off the sheer cliffs into clear, sparkling water many metres below.